- What is Spirituality?

 It's easy to get caught up in the day-to-day grind of life, but spiritual development helps you take a step back and look at the bigger picture: what are you doing with your life?
 What do you want out of it?
 How can you make sure that what you're doing aligns with your values—and maybe even helps other people along the way?

-Spiritual development or spiritual awakening is a practice or the journey of finding that deep connection with the universe (God, or something bigger than us) and seeking the truth about our life.
+Before going into how to develop spiritually, let's see what it means to be spiritually developed.
+Spiritual development or spiritual awakening is a practice or the journey of finding that deep connection with the universe (God, a holy spirit, or something bigger than us) and seeking the truth about our life.
 It is often an ongoing process.

 Spiritual development can take many forms: it can be as simple as writing down your thoughts at the end of each day or keeping a gratitude journal; it can be as complex as meditating for an hour every morning or going on a silent retreat for a week; it can be as individualized as exploring what spirituality means to you or finding new ways to pray every day.
 The only thing that matters is that it helps you feel better about yourself and gives you an opportunity to grow!